jankammerath/snippetd/README.md

+> [!WARNING]
+> This is an application that can execute arbitrary code without authentication.
+It is published for research and development purposes.
+Do not use this application if you do not understand its nature.

 # snippetd

 `snippetd` or _/ˈsnɪpədi/_ is a Linux daemon serving an API that allows executing, interpreting or compiling **code snippets** from various programming languages using containerd and containers from the docker hub.